dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<h2 style="margin:0px;">Briand Qeriqi</h2>
 		<p>MD Candidate</p>
-		<p>Briand Qeriqi has been studying medicine at Ruhr University Bochum since 2021.
-He joined the Computational Neurology Group in 2023 for pursuing his doctoral thesis.
-His work focuses on clinical-experimental research in the field of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD), utilizing imaging techniques such as functional Magnetic Resonance Imaging (fMRI) and brain modeling tools.</p>
+		<p>Briand Qeriqi is a student of medicine at Ruhr University Bochum and joined the Computational Neurology Research Group in 2023 for pursuing his doctoral thesis.
+He conducts clinical-experimental research in the field of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD), utilizing imaging techniques such as functional Magnetic Resonance Imaging (fMRI) and brain modeling tools.</p>
 	</div>
 </div>